MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 The field_proxy object
 ----------------------

-The data held in a field is private meaning it cannot be accessed using field methods.
-Clearly the data does need to be accessed somewhere in the code, and the field proxy provides the methods for doing so.
+The data held in a field is private, meaning it cannot be accessed using field methods.
+Clearly, the data does need to be accessed somewhere in the code and the field proxy provides the methods for doing so.
 The field proxy object must be used with care to maintain the integrity of the application's data.

 Keeping the data private within the field is a way of enforcing the PSyKAl design that underpins key LFRic applications.
-The application needs to monitor the status of halos - whether or not they are "dirty" or out of date with the corresponding owned data points on the neighbouring ranks.
+The application needs to monitor the status of halos: whether or not they are "dirty" or out of date with the corresponding owned data points on the neighbouring ranks.
 PSyclone generates code that does this monitoring correctly.
 If additional code is using and modifying data without PSyclone's knowledge, the data can become inconsistent.

-The field proxy object may be used in the following limited
+The field proxy object may be used by application writers in the following limited circumstances:
-circumstances:

  #.
 For writing PSyKAl-lite code.
 PSyKAl-lite code represents
     hand-written PSy layer code where PSyclone does not support your requirement.
-The PSy layer does access field information using the field proxy.
+The PSy layer accesses field information using the field proxy so it can be passed to kernels.
+Ideally, PSykal-lite code should be written in a style that, plausibly, PSyclone `could` generate if it were extended to support the new requirement.
  #.
 For writing an :ref:`external field <section external field>`
     interface to copy data between the LFRic application and another application.